 1. Scout your location.

-Always, but especially as a beginner, know exactly what you're getting into, says McRae.
-Check out the starting elevation (research shows that anything over 2,000 feet (600 metres) can affect endurance performance) and the elevation gain (a general rule, according to McRae: Climbing 100 or fewer feet (30 metres) within one mile is considered easy, 101–300 feet (31–90 metres) is moderate and anything more is difficult).
-You also want to look up the terrain type (packed dirt is typically more beginner-friendly than paths with loose gravel are, and anything labelled "technical" is for experienced trail runners) and current trail conditions, including recent weather and closed-off areas.
+Always, but especially as a beginner, know exactly what you’re getting into, says McRae.
+Check out the starting elevation (research shows that anything over 2,000 feet can affect endurance performance) and the elevation gain (a general rule, according to McRae: Climbing 100 or fewer feet within one mile is considered easy, 101 to 300 feet is moderate, and anything more is difficult).
+You also want to look up the terrain type (packed dirt is typically more beginner-friendly than paths with loose gravel are, and anything labeled “technical” is for experienced trail runners) and current trail conditions, including recent weather and closed-off areas.
 You can usually find all of this info on the local government website where trails are listed.

 2. Throw pace out the window.